uol-arcade/webglsl-editor/README.md

 ## Installation
 To install, clone this repo and run `npm install`.
 You can then use `start.bat` (on Windows) or `npm run start` to start the editor in development mode.

+### Cool, has it got a name?
+No. I'm trying my best to think of one, but I really can't. 🤔

 ## Versioning
-The current version is `0.1.0`.
-The GLSL editor consists of a blank tabbed text-editor and some functionality: shaders can be edited, compiled (with error feedback) and viewed in real-time.
+The current version is `0.2.0`.
+The GLSL editor consists of a tabbed text-editor for vert & frag shaders.
+Shaders can be edited, compiled (with error feedback) and viewed in real-time.

 ### Previous versions
 | Version | Date | Notes  |